 Energy consumption is a cornerstone of beverage production, from brewing and bottling to refrigeration and lighting.
 Monitoring electricity usage across facilities reveals areas of inefficiency, such as outdated equipment or unnecessary energy use during off-hours.

-By addressing these issues, businesses can reduce energy consumption, lower costs and lessen their carbon footprint.
-Upgrading to energy-efficient machinery, adjusting production schedules or implementing automated lighting systems are just a few strategies that make a measurable difference.
+By addressing electricity usage, businesses can reduce energy consumption, lower costs and decrease their carbon footprint.
+Upgrading to energy-efficient machinery, adjusting production schedules, or implementing automated lighting systems are just a few strategies that can make a measurable difference in achieving sustainability.

 Fuel Usage